guntribam/stack-demo/README.md

 ```

-The app component exposes the features REDUX state through the `mapStateToProps` using the feature's `selector`.
+The app component exposes the REDUX state through the `mapStateToProps` using the feature's `selector`.
 It also dispatches the feature's `GP_GET_DOCUMENTS` action via the `mapDispatchToProps` function.

 The `selectedFolderId` value is stored on local REACT state which is set when the `onFolderSelected` function is called whenever the user selects a new folder from the dropdown.
 This function also dispatches the `GP_GET_DOCUMENTS` action via the `getDocuments` function.